cvee112/consolegpt-python/README.md

 # ConsoleGPT (Python)

-This is one way to implement a customizable ChatGPT-like interface for your shell/console using Python.
+This is one way to implement a ChatGPT-like interface for your shell/console using Python.

 ## How to use